 With Cortex, you can track and monitor the progress of the employees and give managers the ability to see their team’s progress.
 Unfortunately, Cortex may not be able to handle large business training and it is also not a free platform.

-With this learning management system, trainers can educate new employees with relative ease, educate new managers, and provide frontline workers with on-demand training.
+With this learning content management system, trainers can educate new employees with relative ease, educate new managers, and provide frontline workers with on-demand training.
 The resources used by Looop are rich with clear content and can also be created with no hassle by your subject matter experts.
 Looop users get access to resources at the right time.

 This easy-to-use cloud-based management system has many AI-driven intuitive features combined with its simple integration possibilities to provide a world-class learning experience.
 Even though it is an employee training platform, its main focus is on compliance and, as such, may not be the best for all aspects of workplace training.